 Notice the autocorrect icon appears when using calculated columns.
 You can use this menu to navigate directly to Excel's autocorrect options.

 Be aware that if you choose the Stop option, you're actually turning off the fill formulas setting in Excel.

 If you do this, you'll see your change revert to a local change.

-With the setting disabled, you'll now see a prompt to "overwrite formulas" when you make a change to table column that contains formulas.
+With the setting disabled, you'll now see a prompt to "overwrite formulas" whenever you make a change to a table column that contains formulas.

 This works somewhat like calculated columns but with a manual trigger.

 To reenable fill formulas, you'll need to visit the Auto Format options in the Proofing area.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.